NATCHEZ MISSISSIPPI TRAVEL VIDEO

 Natchez was first inhabited by a Native American race, the Natchez Indians, who were known for their social system and for sadly being wiped out by the French.
-A guy told us it is where the saying “Too many chiefs, not enough Indians” originated.
+A local told us that Natchez is where the saying “Too many chiefs, not enough Indians” originated.
 Natchez eventually developed into an important U.S. city, where people traveled through on their journeys up, down and across the Mississippi River.

 The city was split into two sections, known as “Above the Hill” and “Under the Hill”.
 Above the Hill was supposedly the nicer of the two sides, as Under the Hill became known as one of the most lively port towns on the river, filled with saloons, brothels, theft, murder and more.
 All sorts of different kinds of boats, such as steamboats, docked there during the nineteenth-century and unloaded goods and people.
 It was said that in Natchez, “the only thing cheaper than a woman’s body was a man’s life”.
 What a wild time and place that must have been.